rafaelab/PhysicalVectors.jl/README.md

 PhysicalVectors.jl is a Julia package for representing and manipulating physical vectors in various geometric spaces, such as Euclidean and Lorentzian spaces.
 It provides a flexible and efficient framework for working with vectors that have physical or geometric interpretations.

+The vectors can be implemented in any dimension.
+For instance, a `VectorLorentz` can be implemented in 1+1D, which enables a wide range of analyses.

+This package is closely related to [KinematicalFrameworks](https://github.com/rafaelab/KinematicalFrameworks.jl), which is currently under development (private).
+Functionalities such as Lorentz boosts, for example, are being implemented directly in this other package.

 ## Features